 Ah, remember the days of packed auditoriums?
 Maybe we’ll get back there.
-In the meantime, I’m scheduling virtual visits for the first half of the 2020-2021 school year, and still holding out hope that we return to normalcy in the second half.
+In the meantime, I’m scheduling a very small number of virtual visits for the 2020-2021 school year, and regular visits for 2021-2022, in hopes of a return to normal.

 I’ve outlined a few of my talks and workshops below, but feel free to reach out for more details.
 I’m happy to tailor presentations to a school’s particular needs.
 Also, I try to be funny.
 Usually these attempts are successful.

 “Fantastic.
 So engaging.
 He really knew how to grab 10-11 year olds…Great lesson in explaining the importance of planning, editing, and revising.” – Hingham, MA Elementary School